Francisco Mejía Player Props: Rays vs. Royals

-The Tampa Bay Rays, including Francisco Mejia and his .529 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starter Jose Cuas and the Kansas City Royals at Tropicana Field, Thursday at 6:40 PM ET.
+The Tampa Bay Rays, including Francisco Mejia and his .647 slugging percentage in past 10 games, including six extra-base hits but no home run), take on starter Jordan Lyles and the Kansas City Royals at Tropicana Field, Saturday at 4:10 PM ET.

-In his most recent game, he went 1-for-4 with a double and an RBI against the Orioles.
+In his last game, he hit a home run while going 1-for-4 against the Royals.

 Francisco Mejía Game Info & Props vs. the Royals